JohnWeese/bouncing-box-refactor/README.md

 }
 ```

 Notice now that the `greet` function simply invokes/calls the other three functions.
-The main purpose of `greet` is to lay out the high-level logic of the program while the helper functions implementing their one task.
+The main purpose of `greet` is to lay out the high-level logic of the program while the helper functions implement their one task.

 In addition, comments have been added to clarify the purpose of each subtask and to organize the `core logic` from the `helper functions`.